JayMan91/OdeceDFLforConstraintsNeurips25/data/Alloy production/Readme.md

 ## Instructions for Use

-1. Download the dataset ZIP file.
+1. Download the dataset ZIP file, named `brass.zip`.
 2. Copy the ZIP file here.
 3. Unzip the file in that directory.